rcfdtools/R.LTWB/.datasets/IDEAM_Impute/Impute_Outlier_IQR_Cap_Pivot_TMN_CON.csv.md

 ### Method 2 - Imputing with median values
-According to this technique, the missing values are imputed using the median value in each feature and the serie could be completed filled.
+According to this technique, the missing values are imputed using the median value in each feature and the serie has been completed filled.

 ![R.LTWB](Impute_Median_Outlier_IQR_Cap_Pivot_TMN_CON.csv.png)